Workflow Executor Agent

 Definitions

-Before we begin, here are the definitions to some terms for clarity:
+Before we begin, here are the definitions for some terms for clarity:

-• servable/serving workflow - A workflow made ready to be executed through API.
+• Servable/Serving Workflow: A workflow made ready to be executed through an API.
 It should be able to accept parameter injection for workflow scheduling and have a way to retrieve the final output data.
 It should also have a unique workflow ID for referencing.
-For platform providers guide to create their own servable workflows compatible with this example, refer to Workflow Building Platform

-• workflow instance - An instance created from the servable workflow.
+• Workflow Instance: An instance created from the servable workflow.
 It is represented as a Workflow class created using DataInsightAutomationSDK.create_workflow() under tools/sdk.py.
-Contains methods to start, get_status and get_results from the workflow.
+It contains methods to start, get_status, and get_results from the workflow.

-Strategy - This example demonstrates a single React-LangGraph with a Workflow Executor tool to ingest a user prompt to execute workflows and return an agent reasoning response based on the workflow output data.
+This example demonstrates a single ReAct-LangGraph with a Workflow Executor tool to ingest a user prompt, execute workflows, and return an agent-reasoned response based on the workflow output data.

-Workflow Executor tool requires a SDK class to call the servable workflow API.
-In the code, DataInsightAutomationSDK is the example class as seen under tools/sdk.py to interface with several high-level API’s.
+The Workflow Executor tool requires an SDK class to call the servable workflow API.
+In the code, DataInsightAutomationSDK is the example class (as seen under tools/sdk.py) to interface with several high-level APIs.
 There are 3 steps to this tool implementation:

-1. Starts the workflow with workflow parameters and workflow id extracted from the user query.
+1. Starts the workflow with workflow parameters and a workflow ID extracted from the user query.

 3. Retrieves the output data from the workflow through a storage service.